Electrical

 Many homeowners don’t want to go through the hassle of replacing it as long as it’s working.
 On the other hand, some people are trying to upgrade by replacing them with a three-prong receptacle.

 The two-prong receptacles are considered unsafe because of their lack of grounding.
-Unlike the two-prong, the three-prong is meant to connect to a home’s grounding system.
+Unlike the two-prong, the three-prong connects to a home’s grounding system.

 Three-prong Receptacle

-In summary, open ground is any faulty current or circuit that does not route to the ground.
-Meaning, that safety from electric shocks and damage is not present or guaranteed.
+An open ground outlet is any faulty current or circuit that does not route to the ground.
+Meaning that safety from electric shocks and damage is not present or guaranteed.

 Is Open Ground Dangerous?